ACCESS-NRI/MED-Portal/docs/editing.md

 - Get a new proof with the `@whedon generate pdf` command.
 - Download the proof, check all references have DOIs, follow the links and check the references.
   - Whedon can help check references with the command `@whedon check references`
-- Proof-read the paper and ask authors to fix any remaining typos, badly formed citations, awkward wording, etc..
+- Proof-read the model and ask authors to fix any remaining typos, badly formed citations, awkward wording, etc..
 - Ask the author to make a tagged release and archive, and report the version number and archive DOI in the review thread.
-- Check the archive deposit has the correct metadata (title and author list), and request the author edit it if it doesn’t match the paper.
+- Check the archive deposit has the correct metadata (title and author list), and request the author edit it if it doesn’t match the model.
 - Run `@whedon set <doi> as archive`.
 - Run `@whedon set <v1.x.x> as version` if the version was updated.
-- Run `@whedon recommend-accept` to generate the final proofs, which has Whedon notify the `@openjournals/joss-eics` team that the paper is ready for final processing.
+- Run `@whedon recommend-accept` to generate the final proofs, which has Whedon notify the `@openjournals/joss-eics` team that the model is ready for final processing.

-At this point, the EiC/AEiC will take over to make final checks and publish the paper.
+At this point, the EiC/AEiC will take over to make final checks and publish the model.

 It’s also a good idea to ask the authors to check the proof.
-We’ve had a few papers request a post-publication change of author list, for example—this requires a manual download/compile/deposit cycle and should be a rare event.
+We’ve had a few models request a post-publication change of author list, for example—this requires a manual download/compile/deposit cycle and should be a rare event.

-## Handling of papers published together with AAS publishing
+## Handling of models published together with AAS publishing

-JOSS is collaborating with [AAS publishing](https://journals.aas.org/) to offer software review for some of the papers submitted to their journals.
+JOSS is collaborating with [AAS publishing](https://journals.aas.org/) to offer software review for some of the models submitted to their journals.
 A detailed overview of the motivations/background is available in the [announcement blog post](https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing), here we document the additional editorial steps that are necessary for JOSS to follow:

 **Before/during review**

-- If the paper is a joint publication, make sure you apply the [`AAS`](https://github.com/openjournals/joss-reviews/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3AAAS+) label to both the `pre-review` and the `review` issues.
+- If the model is a joint publication, make sure you apply the [`AAS`](https://github.com/openjournals/joss-reviews/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3AAAS+) label to both the `pre-review` and the `review` issues.
-- Before moving the JOSS paper from `pre-review` to `review`, ensure that you (the JOSS editor) make the reviewers aware that JOSS will be receiving a small financial donation from AAS publishing for this review (e.g. [like this](https://github.com/openjournals/joss-reviews/issues/1852#issuecomment-553203738)).
+- Before moving the JOSS model from `pre-review` to `review`, ensure that you (the JOSS editor) make the reviewers aware that JOSS will be receiving a small financial donation from AAS publishing for this review (e.g. [like this](https://github.com/openjournals/joss-reviews/issues/1852#issuecomment-553203738)).

-**After the paper has been accepted by JOSS**
+**After the model has been accepted by JOSS**

-- Once the JOSS review is complete, ask the author for the status of their AAS publication, specifically if they have the AAS paper DOI yet.
+- Once the JOSS review is complete, ask the author for the status of their AAS publication, specifically if they have the AAS model DOI yet.
-- Once this is available, ask the author to add this information to their `paper.md` YAML header as documented in the [submission guidelines](submitting.html#what-should-my-paper-contain).
+- Once this is available, ask the author to add this information to their `model.md` YAML header as documented in the [submission guidelines](submitting.html#what-should-my-model-contain).

 ```
 # Optional fields if submitting to a AAS journal too, see this blog post: